chemicalfiend/philosophy-notes/README.md

 - [ ] Second Treatise of Government, Locke
 - [ ] An Essay Concerning Human Understanding, Locke
 - [ ] the Principles of Human Knowledge, Berkeley
-- [ ] An Enquiry Concerning Human Understanding, Hume
 - [ ] The Social Contract, Rousseau
 - [ ] Candide, Voltaire
-- [ ] Critique of Pure Reason, Kant
 - [ ] Phenomenology of Spirit, Hegel
-- [ ] The World as Will and Presentation, Schopenhauer
 - [ ] Elements of the Philosophy of Right, Hegel
 - [ ] Fear and Trembling, Kierkegaard
 - [ ] The Communist Manifesto, Marx
 - [ ] Das Capital Vol 1, Marx
+- [ ] The World as Will and Representation, Schopenhauer

+### Hume
+---

+- [ ] Dialogues Concerning Natural Religion, Hume
+- [ ] Essays Concerning Human Understanding, Hume
+- [ ] Treatise on Human Nature, Hume

+### Leibniz
+---

+- [ ] Philosophical Essays, Leibniz, Ariew, Garber
+- [ ] Leibniz-Arnauld Correspondence
+- [ ] Discourse on Metaphysics, Leibniz
+- [ ] Monadology, Leibniz
+- [ ] Principle of Nature and Grace, Leibniz

+### Kant
+---

+- [ ] Prolegomena to any Future Metaphysics, Kant
+- [ ] Critique of Pure Reason, Kant
+- [ ] Critique of Practical Reason, Kant
+- [ ] Critique of Judgement, Kant

+### Nietzsche
+---

+- [ ] On the Genealogy of Morals, Nietzsche
 - [ ] Beyond Good and Evil, Nietzsche
+- [ ] The Gay Sciene, Nietzsche
-- [ ] On the Genealogy of Morals, Nietzsche
+- [ ] Twilight of the Idols and Antichrist, Nietzsche
+- [ ] Thus Spake Zarathustra, Nietzsche

+### Analytic Tradition
+---

+- [ ] Sense and Reference, Frege
+- [ ] On Denoting, Russell
+- [ ] Foundations of Arithmetic, Frege
 - [ ] Tractus Logico-Philosophicus, Wittgenstein
 - [ ] Philosophical Investigations, Wittgenstein
 - [ ] Naming and Necessity, Kripke
+- [ ] Language, Truth and Logic, AJ Ayer
-- [ ] Foundations of Arithmetic, Frege
+- [ ] Two Dogmas of Empiricism, Quine
+- [ ] On What There Is, Quine

-Eastern Philosophy
+## Eastern Philosophy
+---

 - [ ] Yoga Sutras of Patanjali
+- [ ] The Complete Works of Swami Vivekananda
 - [ ] Bhagvad Gita
 - [ ] Tao Te Ching, Lao Tzu
 - [ ] The Analects, Confucius